If you ask me, gongfu tea is the best method for brewing many Chinese and Taiwanese loose leaf teas.

 You’re ready for action!

 The process of gongfu is simple: lots of leaf and short steeping times.
-Of course the devil is always in the details.

 I personally do not subscribe to any “standard” approach to gongfu, though in general I always heat my brewing and drinking vessels and wash my tea.
 Here’s how it usually goes: